Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The fast-flowing, wild waters are followed by slower, calmer waters, almost like the still surface of a lake.
 The scenery changes so fast that you don’t have time to photograph everything let alone put your camera away.

-Yamg And Langar: Hot Springs, Traditional Dances, And Incredible Landscapes In The Wakhan Corridor
+Yamg And Langar: Hot Springs, Traditional Dances, and Incredible Landscapes in the Wakhan Corridor

-The homestays in Yamg (or Vrang) and Langar are built for travellers.
+The homestays in Yamg (or Vrang) and Langar are built for travelers.
 The food is decent and the rooms are comfortable.
 There’s running water and we’re happy to shower after the dusty ride from Khorog.

 We pass through several villages on the way and all of them appear to have hot mineral springs.
 We soak in two of them.
 The hot water makes the outside heat seem pleasant.

-In Yamg, the host organises a folklore concert for us.
+In Yamg, the host organizes a folklore concert for us.
 Children sing and dance and present Tajik traditions.
 The highlight, however, is the 86-year-old, half-blind man on his rug horse.
 We dance and laugh and have a great evening, making new friends and experiencing a new culture.

 Near Yamg, you can visit the Yamchun Fortress and the museum of the famous Sufi, Muborak Kadam.